Do you have story you think belongs on the Borealis Blog?

 Images: All posts should be accompanied by 1- 4 images with captions and proper attribution.
 Please make sure you have permission to use any images you supply.

 Fact Checking and References: We do not scrupulously fact-check blog posts, but our editors may ask you to provide source material if they have any questions.
 Do not add citations to your post.
 Please link out to relevant non-paywalled sources in the body of your text, especially when making scientific claims.

-Editing: If we accept your post, our Blog Editors will review it and make suggested edits.
-You will have a chance to make the appropriate changes before your post goes up.
+Editing: If we accept your pitch, our Blog Editors will review it and make suggested edits.
+You will have a chance to make the appropriate changes before your post is accepted.

 Posting: If your post is time sensitive, we will plan a posting date with you.
 If your post is of general interest, we reserve the right to hold it for up to 90 days to fill gaps in our Editorial Calendar.

 - Thoughtful coverage of scientific discovery, news, topics, or people